Mahwish-Lia/Structure-and-Theories-of-TVET/GOVET _German Dual VET system.md

 ## 💡 Key Takeaways

 --{{0}}--
-Let's review the most important points about German Dual VET.
+Let's review the most important points about German Dual VET.The German dual VET system shows that with proper design and stakeholder support, vocational education can achieve excellence.
+Thank you for your attention!

 <div style="background-color: #e8eaf6; padding: 30px; border-radius: 15px;">